Steps to Eradicate a Bed Bug Infestation

 For those who will not be vacationing and for those who will and will be returning to their homes afterward, all are susceptible at some point to encountering bed bugs.

-No matter where you live or how clean your home is, bed bugs can infest quickly.
-These tiny bloodsuckers have become a real epidemic, and they have spread far beyond the low-end hotels and run-down apartment blocks with which they have long been associated with.
+Bed bugs can infest quickly regardless of where you live or how clean your home is.
+These tiny bloodsuckers have become a real epidemic and have spread far beyond the low-end hotels and run-down apartment blocks with which they have long been associated.

 Risk of a Bed Bug Infestation